zhuxiao/misclus/README.md

 ```
 $ sudo yum install g++ python3 autoconf automake libtool
 ```
-HTSlib and mplack need to be installed from source files.
+HTSlib and mlpack need to be installed from source files.

 ## Building misClas ##